steve228uk/GiphyMessage/README.md

 ## Known issues

 - Tapping on the search bar doesn't pull up the keyboard.
 Instead tap the chevron and then search.
-- There is no loading indicator when searching for GIFs.
-- Sometimes the expanded view won't load after searching.
-Click the chevron to collapse to the compact view and stickers will load.
+- The expanded view doesn't refresh after searching (bug in iOS 10).
+Switch to compact view and wait.